sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

   - <b> Average duration float error calculation </b>: When calculating the average duration float, I thought of 3 cases that an error might arise: `1) a vowel is in the finetuning speaker but is not in the base speaker`, `2) a vowel is in the base speaker but is not in the finetuning speaker`, and `3) a vowel is in both the base and finetuning speaker`.
 The idea for dividing these cases is that the set of vowels in the finetuning speaker is a subset of the set of vowels in the base speaker.
     - <b>a vowel is in finetuning speaker but not in base speaker</b>: In this case, there is no way of comparing the finetuning speaker's vowel to the base speaker, so we exclude this base speaker from consideration by Python <i>return</i> and not appending this speaker to the min error speaker list.
     - <b>a vowel is in base speaker but not in finetuning speaker</b>: In this case, the base speaker has an extra vowel that the finetuning speaker has, so I processed this case through the Python <i>continue</i>.
-    - <b>a vowel is in bot hthe base and finetuning speakers</b>: In this case, the vowel is present in both cases, so we calculate the L2 error between the base speaker's vowel duration and the finetuning speaker's vowel duration.
+    - <b>a vowel is in both the base and finetuning speakers</b>: In this case, the vowel is present in both cases, so we calculate the L2 error between the base speaker's vowel duration and the finetuning speaker's vowel duration.

 #### Results
 I had a total of 4 speakers my voice was mapped to.
 For simplicity, I refer to these speakers as speaker 1, speaker 2, speaker 3, and speaker 4.